 As for the widespread disorientation of liturgical practice in the wake of the Second Vatican Council, Ratzinger reminds us that “the council…says nothing about ‘turning toward the people.’”
 It is, therefore, ironic that Vatican II emphatically did not teach the turning away from the Lord versus populum which advocates of the disoriented liturgy have claimed in the so-called “spirit” of its name.
 It was, in fact, a rebellion against the way that the liturgy had always been celebrated. “[O]ne thing has remained clear for the whole of Christendom: praying toward the east is a tradition that goes back to the beginning.”

 One consequence of the disorientation of the Mass by the priest’s turning toward the people has been the placing of the priest at the center of the liturgy.
 The priest is no longer subsumed in persona Christi but becomes the star of the show, the master of ceremonies, the focal point for the liturgy itself.
+One consequence of the disorientation of the Mass by the priest’s turning toward the people has been the placing of the priest at the center of the liturgy.
+Tweet This

 In many churches, this meant the removal of the tabernacle from the high altar to make room for a throne on which the priest could “preside” at the liturgy.
 The Real Presence of Christ is set aside so that the priest can take center stage.
 The true host is removed to make way for the elevation of the priest as the new “host” of the disoriented liturgical “gathering.”